Board an overnight flight to Lisbon, Portugal

 Step ashore in Gibraltar, known as “The Rock” for its most famous and dominant geographic feature.
 Throughout the day, you will have expansive views of both Europe and Africa.
 Our tour includes a funicular ride to the Castle of Gibraltar.
 Keep your eyes peeled and cameras ready in case you catch a glimpse of the famed Barbary apes (macaques) that live on the rock.
 British-flavored Gibraltar is a great spot for pub-hopping and duty-free shopping before we return to ship for lunch.
 You have the afternoon free to wander Gibraltar’s streets, perhaps coming up on a red Victorian post box or a fish-and-chips shop.
 Our afternoon lecture sheds light on your discoveries and you have the evening to admire the imposing Rock of Gibraltar as you sip a cocktail on the sun deck.

-After breakfast we drop anchor in Puerto Banús, a luxury marina on the Costa del Sol.
-Head inland to the heights of the sierras and Ronda, first settled by the Celts.
+After breakfast we drop anchor offshore in Sotogrande, a flashy residential enclave in historic Andalusia.
+Please note that we will have to tender inland today, and that boarding tenders may require some wait times and the ability to get in and out of smaller vessels.
+Then, we’ll head inland to the heights of the sierras and Ronda, first settled by the Celts.
 A procession of Phoenicians, Arabs, Romans, Moors, Berbers, Visigoths, and other Europeans have since left their cultural mark in the town’s distinctive white stucco neighborhoods.
 You’ll see the old Roman Bridge spanning the deep El Tajo Gorge below, the stately Casa de Don Bosco, and Mondragon Palace.
 Then visit the Plaza de Toros — the oldest bullring in Spain.
 Here, a docent will provide an informative talk on the history of Spanish bullfighting.

 Beauty and history in seaside Málaga